PhilippeR26/Airdrop-for-Starknet/airdrop-tuto.md

 # Create your own airdrop

 ## Architecture :
+The creation of an airdrop is splitted in several activities :
+1. Create the Merkle tree
+A node.js script is used to generate the Merkle tree.
+A server is necessary to store this tree.
+A smart-contract is also necessary to store the root of the tree.
+2. Create the DAPP
+The DAPP is mostly in the frontend, but some coding is also necessary in the server.
+Here, the Next.js framework is chosen, because it can handle easily both the frontend and the server code.
+3. Create the necessary smart-contracts
+Some smart-contract are necessary to secure and perform the airdrop.
+<br></br>

 ![architecture](public/architecture-airdrop.png)

 ## Smart-contracts :
+In term of smart-contracts, several contracts are necessary :
+- an ERC20 or ERC721 contract, that handles the tokens/NFTs that will be claimed by the users.
+- a contract that stores the root of the merkle tree, and perform the Merkle verification.
+- a contract that will hold all the logical of the airdrop, store the list of addresses already airdropped, and manage the administration of the airdrop.
+It will be called by the DAPP, and it will call the 2 previous contracts.

 ![contracts](public/airdrop-contracts.png)

 # 1. Creation/storage of the merkle tree and the smart-contracts :
-A Merkle tree is very useful for an airdrop : you will store very few data in the blockchain, you will ask few calculation to starknet, and the frontend needs nearly zero resources.
-We need just storage space in the server.
+A Merkle tree is very useful for an airdrop : you will store very few data in the blockchain, you will ask few calculation to Starknet, and the frontend needs nearly zero resources.
+We need just some storage space in the server.

 ## creation of the Merkle tree :

 Most of the time, you start your airdrop project with an Excel file including all the inputs : [data sheet example](./listAirdrop/).
-In this example, we have about 1400 whitelisted addresses.
+In this example, we have about 1400 whitelisted addresses, with a specific quantity of token affected to each one.

-You have to transform these data to a json file.
+You have to transform these data into a json file.
 I made it with the find/replace capabilities of vsCode.
 The result is a `list` array.
 It includes small arrays containing :
 - address
 - quantity u256.low
 - quantity u256.high